 If you are a parent or guardian and someone has accused you of child abuse or neglect they may have reported you to DCFS.
-If that happens we highly recommend you Contact Family Law or DCFS Attorney immediately.
+If that happens we highly recommend you Contact a Family Law or DCFS Attorney immediately.
 The allegations could lead to the children being taken from your home, and even criminal charges depending on the complaint and the findings.
 The key is understanding the charges, and working with an attorney to determine the best course of action.
 You do not need to work with or hire an attorney though we recommend it based on our experience working on hundreds of DCFS cases.

 The child abuse hotline is a service run by DCFS (Department of Children and Family Services) in Los Angeles.
 It’s a phone number anyone can call 24 hours a day, 7 days a week, to report child abuse or child neglect.
 Once that number is called it could start a process leading to an investigation into the allegations, and possibly the child or children being removed from their home.
 If the call is life threatening it could get turned over to the DCFS Emergency Response Command Post.